oatlog/oatlog/doc/planning_report/main.typ

 // === Primitive function

 @rosettaexample shows an example of how a egglog rule can be transformed to eqlog, Rust, and SQL.

-// #todo[fix refs?]
-//@appendix-egraph-example in the appendix shows an example of an e-graph.

 #pagebreak()